adamedx/autographps/docs/WALKTHROUGH.md

 t +> directoryObject Treemonisha Jackson 8618a75d-a209-44f3-b2f8-2423cb211eed
 ```

-Another useful syntax is to supply the new items to reference via the pipeline -- this exploits PowerShell pipeline idioms to simplify operating on sets of objects:
+Another useful syntax for `Add-GraphItemReference` is to supply the items on the "to" side of the relatinoship via the pipeline -- this exploits PowerShell pipeline idioms to simplify operating on sets of objects:

 ```powershell
 # Create passwords for some new users